the3ash/D2R2/README.md

 1. **Never** store R2 access keys in frontend code
 2. Ensure `ALLOWED_ORIGINS` restricts access to only your extension
+3. **Always** configure the `ALLOWED_CLOUDFLARE_ID` environment variable as an authorization requirement
+   - This ensures only requests with your specific Cloudflare Account ID are processed
+   - Prevents unauthorized use even if someone discovers your Worker URL
-3. Consider adding additional authentication mechanisms, such as custom tokens
+4. Consider adding additional authentication mechanisms, such as custom tokens
-4. Regularly rotate R2 access keys
+5. Regularly rotate R2 access keys

 ### 5. Worker Configuration in Extension

 1. Install and open the extension
 2. In the popup configuration page:
    - Enter your Cloudflare Account ID
-     - Log in to Cloudflare Dashboard
-     - Your account ID can be found in the bottom right corner on the Overview page
    - Enter Worker URL, format: `https://your-worker-name.your-username.workers.dev`
    - Storage Path Configuration:
      - If left empty: Images will be uploaded to the root directory of your R2 bucket